 Michigan Governor Rick Snyder is in support of our collaborative study and commented about it in an energy and environmental policy blueprint released on November 28, 2012.

 "It’s important that our citizens understand what fracking is really all about," Gov. Snyder says.
 "That’s why the University of Michigan’s Graham Sustainability Institute is undertaking an evaluation of fracking.
-At their invitation, the state is participating in the steering committee for this effort alongside environmental and industry groups.
+At their invitation, the state is participating in the advisory committee for this effort alongside environmental and industry groups.
 At the end of the process, the public will have well-reasoned, objective explanations of what this technology is and is not.
 We will also have a Michigan-focused evaluation of the various implications of fracking.
 This is a great example of collaboration and a public university serving the needs of the state, and I am looking forward to seeing the results."

 U-M units involved in the project are:

 - Graham Sustainability Institute

 In addition, representatives from the Office of Governor Rick Snyder, the Department of Environmental Quality, the Michigan Oil and Gas Association, the Michigan Department of Natural Resources, the Michigan Environmental Council, and the Tip of the Mitt Watershed Council form an advisory committee to provide input to the project.

 Work started in the fall of 2012, and seven technical reports focused on key topics related to hydraulic fracturing in Michigan were developed by U-M researchers and made public in September 2013.
 These reports were prepared to provide decision makers and stakeholders a solid foundation of information on the topic.